-Our research and development efforts are primarily focused improving the core foundational ChromaID technology, extending its capacity and developing new and unique applications for the technology.
-As part of this effort, we typically conduct testing to ensure that ChromaID application methods are compatible with the customer's requirements, and that they can be implemented in a cost effective manner.
+Our research and development efforts are primarily focused improving our core foundational ChromaID and Bio-RFID technology, extending its capacity and developing new and unique applications for the technology.
+As part of this effort, we typically conduct testing to ensure that application methods are compatible with the customer's requirements, and that they can be implemented in a cost-effective manner.
 We are also actively involved in identifying new application methods.
-Our current team has considerable experience working with the application of light-based technologies and their application to various industries.
+Our current team has considerable experience working with the application of light and radio frequency based technologies and their application to various industries.
 We believe that its continued development of new and enhanced technologies relating to our core business is essential to our future success.
-We incurred expenses of \$241,020, \$79,405 and \$325,803 for the six months ended March 31, 2018 and for the years ended September 30, 2017 and 2016, respectively, on development activities.
+We incurred expenses of \$366,809, \$79,405 and \$325,803 for the nine months ended June 30, 2018 and for the years ended September 30, 2017 and 2016, respectively, on development activities.
 On July 6, 2017, we entered into a Consulting Agreement with Phillip A. Bosua, our Chief Product Officer.